-We depart Belltrees and travel through the Hunter Valley with its wineries, manicured horse studs and coal mining sites, one of Australia’s most productive and wealthy regions.
-We pass through the Yengo National Park headed for the historic village of St Albans and your overnight break at Wisemans Ferry on the upper reaches of the Hawkesbury River.
+We depart Gloucester and travel through the Hunter Valley with its wineries, manicured horse studs and coal mining sites, one of Australia’s most productive and wealthy regions.
+We visit and stroll the historic village of Stroud where early settler agricultural enterprise was founded, then pass by Yengo National Park heading for the historic village of St Albans and your overnight break at Wisemans Ferry on the upper reaches of the Hawkesbury River.
 You are entering magnificent sandstone country synonymous with the native flora of the region.
-We’ll visit the Finchley Lookout over the world heritage wilderness and one of the best Aboriginal sites and cultural walks in Australia with its rock art engravings.
-St Albans, named after the town north of London, is located in “The Forgotten Valley”, a beautiful but relatively unknown retreat which has been by-passed by all major road and rail corridors out of Sydney.
-We can’t possibly resist the temptation to call into the legendary Settlers Arms Inn for food and refreshments and for the history buffs, the old restored cemetery is the resting place of a number of First Fleeters who arrived in Australia in 1788.
+St Albans, named after the town north of London, is located in “The Forgotten Valley”, a beautiful but very remote retreat which has been by-passed by all major road and rail corridors out of Sydney.
+The villages of Wollombi and St Albans hark well back in time, history buffs drawn to the Settlers Arms Inn and an old restored cemetery the resting place of a number of First Fleeters who arrived in Australia in 1788.

 Accommodation: The Wisemans Ferry Retreat

 We continue our passage into the world heritage area of the Greater Blue Mountains, a reserve of over one million hectares, noted for its geographic, botanic and cultural values.
-We pass through the historic areas of Mt Wilson and Mt Victoria to enjoy a 3 night stop in Blackheath or Katoomba, central to our planned walks.
-Time to stop and roam in Mt Wilson, a renowned heritage garden village with some cool climate exotic gardens dating back 120 years, many open to the public.
-We’ll complete the day with a short walk onto Pulpit Rock and a staggering view over the Grose Valley and Sydney Blue Gum Forests.
+We pass through the historic areas of Mt Wilson and Mt Victoria to enjoy a 3 night stop in Blackheath, central to our planned walks.
+Time for a botanic treat, a visit to the cold climate Blue Mountains botanic gardens and Mt Wilson, a renowned heritage garden village with some cool climate exotic gardens dating back 120 years, some open to the public.
+We’ll complete the day with a short walk onto Pulpit Rock and a staggering view over the Grose Valley from Govetts Leap.

-Accommodation: Blackheath Resort or Katoomba Manor – 3 nights
+Accommodation: A quiet Blackheath Resort – 3 nights

-You’ll depart early for a guided walk in the underground wonderland of historic Jenolan Caves, followed by a walk out onto and along the Kanangra Walls wilderness to enjoy a day-pak lunch looking into The Deep of Kanangra Boyd National Park.
-In the afternoon you travel through high country back to the Blue Mountains for a refreshment and then the highway descent into Sydney and sadly, journeys end in the early evening.
+You’ll depart early for a guided discovery of the underground wonderland, historic Jenolan Caves, followed by a walk out onto and along the Kanangra Walls wilderness to enjoy a day-pack lunch looking into The Deep of Kanangra Boyd National Park.
+In the afternoon you travel through high country back to the Blue Mountains.

 Reverse itinerary applies – Sydney to Brisbane program